-Maybe the purpose of your life is longer than your consciousness lasts.
+Maybe the purpose of your life is longer than your consciousness lasts.– Tom Chi

-The idea that we are all connected is a powerful one.
-And for the longest time various kinds of religious and spiritual followers have believed in the unity of all.
+The idea that we’re all connected is a powerful one.
+For the longest time, many people have believed in the unity of all.
+Various spiritual and religious traditions have been teaching us about this concept.

-None of us is dispensable, and all of us are connected.
 Read this again if you have to.
-Because we don’t need mysticism or faith anymore.
+Because we don’t need mysticism or faith anymore to envision a unified world.

 Here’s what we’ve learned: